ethercards/ec-site-traits/_traits/117-disco-dropper.md

 ---
 trait_id: 117
+type: random_edition
 name: Disco Dropper
 image: disco-dropper.png
-summary: Drops a random Discount Trait to the card, the Discount Trait is replaced with a new one each month.
-The Disco Dropper Trait can be burned to keep a specific Discount Trait Permanently.
+summary: Drops a random Discount Trait to the card, replaced monthly.
+The Disco Dropper Trait can be burned to keep the current Discount Trait permanently.
 card_types: All
 category: Dropper
 max_issuance: 1500